 #15.
 Perfect Substitutes

-Examples of perfect substitutes are electricity supply from two different suppliers, gold from two different brands, construction material from two different brands.
+Examples of perfect substitutes are electricity supply from two different suppliers, gold from two different brands, and construction material from two different brands.

 #16.
 Fashion Goods